orkhanahmadov/orkhanahmadov.github.io/_posts/2020-01-07-vuejs-v-model-binding-on-custom-components.md

 2-way data binding with custom components.

 Don't be limited to just form elements.
-`v-model` doesn't care how you handle passed `value` property or when you fire `input` event back.
+`v-model` does not care how you handle passed `value` property or when you fire `input` event back.
-You can create custom components which doesn't even have any form elements, but based on component's behavior, it handles property and event on its own.
+You can create custom components which doesn't even have any form elements, but based on component's behavior, it can handle property and event on its own.